gbiffrance/Drupal8-gbifstats/README.md

 Important
 ---------
-Drupal must have the right to write into the folder `data`
+Drupal must have the right to write into the folder `data`.
+If that not the case, follow the instructions of the README.md of the `data` folder.

 Attention